raycast/extensions/extensions/recurly/README.md

 </p>

 The extension provides a Recurly integration.
+With it, you can quickly search for user accounts and check their subscriptions.

 To obtain an API key, sign in into your Recurly account and go to **Integrations > API Credentials**.
 You can add as many tenants as you like through tenant configuration.